Magnesium for Health

 Children from age 12 take 1 capsule daily and adults take 2 capsules daily, with food or as directed by a healthcare professional.
 Do not exceed recommended daily intake.

-Rice flour*, magnesium taurate, magnesium bisglycinate, magnesium citrate, magnesium malate, anti-caking agent (magnesium salts of fatty acids**).
-Capsule shell: HPMC (hydroxypropyl methylcellulose). *Certified organic. **plant source.
+Magnesium citrate, magnesium taurate, magnesium bisglycinate, magnesium malate, magnesium oxide, rice flour*, anti-caking agent (magnesium salts of fatty acids**).
+Capsule shell: HPMC (hydroxypropyl methyl-cellulose). *Certified organic. **plant source.

 If you are pregnant, breastfeeding, taking medication or have a medical condition, consult a doctor before use.
 Food supplements are not a substitute for a varied diet and healthy lifestyle.